damienteo/WDI-Project-2-Grace/README.md

     • A calendar can also be generated in the spec for the user to see if he is meeting goals of weekly or daily entries, and to allow for a friendlier way of accessing past entries.

 npm init --y
-npm i express react pg
+npm i express react react-dom pg express-react-views method-override cookie-parser